 Decisions involving diazepam, gabapentin, and naltrexone

 PHARMAC is pleased to announce the approval of proposals relating to diazepam, gabapentin and naltrexone.
-This was the subject of a consultation letter dated 14 June 2013.

 The decisions are summarised as follows:

 - the subsidy and delisting protection for diazepam 2 mg and 5 mg tablets (Arrow-Diazepam) will be extended to 30 June 2017;